We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Why Trust The Spruce?

 This article was researched and written by Michelle Ullman, who is a writer specializing in home and garden products.
-She has been a freelance writer for The Spruce since 2020, covering a wide range of home improvement products including power and hand tools, painting supplies, landscaping tools, and tool organizers.
-For this article, she updated our list with the best composters and composting bins we most recently tested.
+She has been a writer for The Spruce since 2020, covering a wide range of home improvement products including power and hand tools, painting supplies, landscaping tools, and tool organizers.
+For this article, she updated the list with composters and compost bins that we recently tested.
+We also added long-term insights after testing those products for eight months, as well as incorporated our findings from indoor composters we recently tested in our lab.

 Our Experts: